AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 ### Remove a member from a chat room

 Only the chat room owner and admins can call `DeleteRoomMembers` to remove the specified member from a chat room.
 Once removed from the chat room, this member receives the `OnRemovedFromRoom` callback, while all the other members receive the `OnMemberExitedFromRoom`.
-After being removed from a chat room, this user can join the chat room again.
+Users can join the chat room again after being removed.

 The following code sample shows how to remove a member from a chat room: